 Here are a few essential tips from a San Jose Realtor that you should keep in mind as a potential investor in Silicon Valley's real estate market.

-Define The End Purpose of Your
+Define The End Purpose of Your Investment

 The main reasons why investors prefer to buy real estate rather than stocks are the following: